JiajiaGuo/JiajiaGuo.github.io/_pages/about.md

 # **News**

+My wife, Yun Hu, has successfully defended her doctoral thesis.
+Special thanks to Professor Zhuohang Li for his invaluable guidance.
+I sincerely wish her the best and salute her for her persistent efforts.
+(2024-03-06)

 Our two papers: “Secure and Efficient Data Sharing for Indoor Positioning with Federated Learning in Mobile Blockchain Networks” and “Vision-aided Multi-user Beam Tracking for mmWave Massive MIMO System: Prototyping and Experimental Results”, have been accepted by **IEEE VTC2024-spring**.
 (2024-03-05)

+Our paper [“Achievable Rate Analysis and Optimization of Double-RIS Assisted Spatially Correlated MIMO with Statistical CSI”][(https://arxiv.org/abs/2210.17113](https://arxiv.org/abs/2403.07274)) has been accepted by **China Communications**.
+Hearty congratulations to Kaizhe Xu.
+(2024-02-27)